ReactiveX/rxjs/docs_app/content/guide/testing/marble-testing.md

 `'-----(a|)'`: on frame 5 emit `a` and `complete`.

-`'a 9ms b 9s c'`: on frame 0 emit `a`, on frame 10 emit `b`, on frame 10,012 emit `c`, then on on frame 10,013 `complete`.
+`'a 9ms b 9s c|'`: on frame 0 emit `a`, on frame 10 emit `b`, on frame 10,012 emit `c`, then on on frame 10,013 `complete`.

 `'--a 2.5m b'`: on frame 2 emit `a`, on frame 150,003 emit `b` and never complete.

 ## Subscription Marbles

 The `expectSubscriptions` helper allows you to assert that a `cold()` or `hot()` Observable you created was subscribed/unsubscribed to at the correct point in time.
+The `subscriptionMarbles` parameter to `expectObservable` allows your test to defer subscription to a later virtual time, and/or unsubscribe even if the observable being tested has not yet completed.

 The subscription marble syntax is slightly different to conventional marble syntax.

 - `'-'` time: 1 frame time passing.
 - `[0-9]+[ms|s|m]` time progression: the time progression syntax lets you progress virtual time by a specific amount.
 It's a number, followed by a time unit of `ms` (milliseconds), `s` (seconds), or `m` (minutes) without any space between them, e.g. `a 10ms b`.
 See [Time progression syntax](#time-progression-syntax) for more details.